A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

 \subsection{Resolution}

-To determine whether or not particle resolution matters for our results, we ran three additional simulations of a 0.625 - 0.65 {\Msun} merger, with roughly a quarter, half, and double the resolution (63,736, 127,525 and 510,047 particles, respectively), as well as a second simulation with the same resolution (255,035 particles).
+To determine whether or not the numerical resolution matters for our results, we ran three additional simulations of a 0.625 - 0.65 {\Msun} merger, with roughly a quarter, half, and double the number of particles (63,736, 127,525 and 510,047, respectively), corresponding to 0.63, 0.79 and 1.26 times the SPH smoothing length (resolution) we normally use.
+We also ran a second simulation with the same number of particles (255,035 particles).
 Here, we chose 0.625 - 0.65\,\Msun\ to see if numerical resolution has any effect on whether a merger is ``similar-mass''.
+All simulations were considered complete at 6 orbits of the initial binary, though we also checked the 2.5\% non-axisymmetry convergence times.

 From Fig.~\ref{fig:viscnumcomp}, one sees that the two runs using the same number of particles -- and identical initial conditions and the same version of Gasoline -- still give slightly different results.
 This is due to the inherent non-linear nature of fluid dynamics, coupled with small, random perturbations, e.g., from differences in the order of force addition in parallel processing, round-off errors and slight inconsistencies in converting thermal energy to temperature.
 Overall, merger remnant properties change by $\sim3.5$\% between the two runs.
 The most prominent differences are seen in properties determined from low numbers of particles, such as {\Tc} (varies by $\sim10$\%), and those involving finding maxima of temperature plateaus, such as \zrhoTmax\ (40\%) and $\rho(T^\mathrm{cv}_\mathrm{max})$ (a factor of 3 -- in one case convection shifts the temperature maximum off-center).